compbiocore/nmrdock/docs/index.md

 ## Overview

 NMRdock is a [Docker](https://www.docker.com/) container image for processing raw NMR time domain data into frequency domain spectra and analyzing the spectra.
 The image includes [NMRPipe](https://www.ibbr.umd.edu/nmrpipe/index.html) and [NMRFAM-Sparky](https://nmrfam.wisc.edu/nmrfam-sparky-distribution/) for processing and analysis, respectively.
 NMRdock can be installed on any operating system (OSX, Windows, or Linux) and has the full functionality of both NMRPipe and NMRFAM-Sparky.
+For guides on processing BioNMR data in NMRdock, please access our [Walkthrough Section](https://compbiocore.github.io/nmrdock/walkthroughs/)
 ![NMRdock](https://github.com/compbiocore/nmrdock/raw/master/docs/assets/NMRdockOverview.png)

 ## Quick Start Scripts

-Below are quick start scripts for OSX and Linux (Windows coming soon; please use the [installation guide](https://compbiocore.github.io/nmrdock/walkthroughs/#windows)).
+Below are quick start scripts for OSX, Linux, and Windows (For detailed Installation Instructions, please see the Installation Guides below).
 Click on your operating system to access the script.
-Right click and save the script as either `macQS.sh` or `linuxQS.sh`.
+Right click and save the script as either `macQS.sh`,`linuxQS.sh`, or `windowQS.bat`.

 [![OSX](https://github.com/compbiocore/nmrdock/raw/master/docs/assets/macQS.png)](https://raw.githubusercontent.com/compbiocore/nmrdock/master/macQS)